peffis/edocker.mk/README.md

-When running erlang releases inside docker you might also want a more flexible way of controlling erlang arguments such as cookie and node names throug environment variables rather than through scripts and command line arguments as is normally used in erlang.
+When running erlang releases inside docker you might also want a more flexible way of controlling erlang arguments such as cookie and node names through environment variables rather than through scripts and command line arguments as is normally used in erlang.
 For this purpose this repository also contains a wrapper program around erlexec that reads environment variables and translates them to command line